Smeared phase transition in the dissipative random quantum Ashkin-Teller model: Review of the dissipationless model

 In the presence of quenched disorder, it was found that all quantum phase transitions belong to the same universality class (that of the random transverse-field Ising chain) and are surrounded by the associated quantum Griffiths phases~\citep{2014_ashkinteller} as illustrated in the phase diagram Fig.~\hyperref[fig:PD]{\ref{fig:PD}(a)}.

 It is important to distinguish between the two sorts of Griffiths phases in the region $\epsilon_{I}>1$.
-Surrounding the PM\textendash PROD transition, the Griffiths singularities in both the Griffiths PM and Griffiths PROD phases are due to rare regions locally in a PROD phase and weakly interacting with the bulk.
-In RRs of this kind, the $z$-component of the original spins fluctuate rapidly and independently of the nearby spins.
+Surrounding the PM-PROD transition, the Griffiths singularities in both the Griffiths PM and Griffiths PROD phases are due to rare regions locally in a PROD phase and weakly interacting with the bulk.
+In RRs of this kind, the $z$ components of the original spins fluctuate rapidly and independently of the nearby spins.
 However, they fluctuate together with the other color spin in the same site.
-On the other hand, surrounding the PROD-FM transition, the low-energy behavior of both the Griffiths PROD and FM phases are dominated by RRs locally in the FM phase and weakly coupled to the bulk.
+On the other hand, surrounding the PROD-FM transition, the low-energy behavior of both the Griffiths PROD and FM phases is dominated by RRs locally in the FM phase and weakly coupled to the bulk.
 Near the multicritical point, both RRs coexist in the region $\epsilon_{I}>1$ and, therefore, give rise to the double Griffiths (DG) phase~\citep{2014_ashkinteller}.
-It is worth noting that this DG phase have been seen in a density-matrix renormalization-group study~\citep{chatelain-voliotis-epjb16}.
+It is worth noting that this DG phase has been seen in a density-matrix renormalization-group study~\citep{chatelain-voliotis-epjb16}.

 Evidently, these two phase transitions and the associated Griffiths phases are related by duality.
 However, this will be broken when dissipation is introduced as it couples to the original spin variables and not to the product ones.
-As a result, only the FM-like RRs will be dramatically affected by dissipation yielding to the smearing of the transition as sketched in Fig.~c.
+As a result, only the FM-like RRs will be dramatically affected by dissipation yielding to the smearing of the transition as sketched in Fig.~\hyperref[fig:PD]{\ref{fig:PD}(b)} (see further discussions in Sec.~\ref{sec:Phase-diagram}).